 Proposition 46: The Troy and Alana Pack Patient Safety Act

 Troy, 10, and 7-year-old Alana Pack, were killed on a street near their Bay Area home a decade ago by a doctor-shopping prescription drug abuser stoned on Vicodin and vodka.
 Since then, their Dad, Bob Pack, has been battling to enact changes in state law and medical practices to ensure such a tragedy will never happen again.

 Stymied by Sacramento, Bob Pack turned to the ballot for a solution to California's patient safety problem.
 Proposition 46, the Troy and Alana Pack Patient Safety Act, would have saved lives by: adjusting the state's $250,000 malpractice damage cap for four decades of inflation; reequring doctors to use the state's prescription drug monitoring program to stem opioid abuste; and mandating random drug testing of doctors to prevent physician substance abuse.
 In 2014, Proposition 46 was the most expensive ballot measure campaign in California.
 The malpractice insurance industry and others in the medical industry spent $58 million dollars on a negative ad campaign to defeat it.
-However, over the course of the campaign, every major newspaper in California endorsed the need to index the cap for inflation or eliminate it entirely.
+However, over the course of the campaign, every major newspaper in California endorsed the need to adjust the 45-year old compensation cap.
 Another provision of Proposition 46 would have required doctors to check the state prescription drug database before prescribing opioids.
 The Pack family might have been spared had the driver’s doctors seen her prescription history and recognized she was doctor-shopping for opioids.
-We ultimately won that mandate in the legislature in 2016 with the passage of SB 482.
-That law took effect in October of 2018, and doctors in California must have patients’ prescription histories on hand to help stem the opioid overprescribing crisis.
+The mandate pass was enacted by the legislature in 2016 with the passage of SB 482.
+That law took effect in October of 2018, and doctors in California must have patients’ prescription histories on hand to help stem the opioid over-prescribing crisis.